cbochs/portal.nvim/README.md

     ---@type "debug" | "info" | "warn" | "error"
     log_level = "warn",

-    -- stylua: ignore
-    ---The base filter that is applied to every search.
+    ---The base filter applied to every search.
-    ---@type Portal.SearchPredicate
+    ---@type Portal.SearchPredicate | nil
-    filter = function(v) return vim.api.nvim_buf_is_valid(v.buffer) end,
+    filter = nil,

-    ---The maximum number of results that can be returned.
+    ---The maximum number of results for any search.
-    ---@type integer
+    ---@type integer | nil
-    max_results = 4,
+    max_results = nil,

     ---The maximum number of items that can be searched.
     ---@type integer